-Send an interruption SIGTERM signal (signal value 15) to the process.
-Write command kill <pid> in a different terminal, where <pid> is the id of the process running the DDS Router.
-Use ps or top programs to check the process ids.
+Send an interruption SIGTERM signal (signal value 15) to the process by executing the command kill <pid> in a different terminal, where <pid> is the id of the process running the DDS Router.
+Use the ps or top programs to check the processes' ids.